talhaguy/go-jwt-auth/README.md

 Headers: `Authorization: Bearer USE_ACCESS_JWT_HERE`

 Using the subrouter returned from `route.SetupRoutes` you can set up your own authenticated routes.
+The username is available in the context through `r.Context().Value(handler.UserContextKey)`.

 ### Repositories